Amplituhedra and origami, I: tree level: Mandelstam variables, immanants, and t-embeddings

-\begin{lemma} Let $(\la,\lat,C)\in\TRIPLES$.
-Then the t-immersion $\Tll$ is a t-embedding if and only if the boundary polygon of $\Tll$ is non-self-intersecting. \end{lemma} \begin{proof} By definition, if $\Tll$ is a t-embedding then the boundary polygon must be non-self-intersecting.
-Conversely, let $C = \Meas(\G,\wt)$.
-By the angle conditions~\eqref{eq:intro:t_imm_angles_int}--\eqref{eq:intro:t_imm_angles_bdry}, $\Tll:\GD\to\C$ is a local homeomorphism (i.e., each point of $\GD$ has an open neighborhood $U$ such that $\Tll|_U$ is a homeomorphism onto its image).
-By the Cauchy argument principle, the cardinality of the preimage of a point $z\in\C$ under $\Tll$ equals the winding number of the boundary of $\Tll$ around $z$.
-It follows that every point inside the boundary polygon has a unique preimage, and thus $\Tll$ is injective, i.e., a t-embedding.
+\begin{lemma} Assume that $\G$ is connected and $\helmin(\G)\geq2$.
+A t-immersion $\xd:\Faces\to\Rdd$ of $\G$ is a t-embedding if and only if the boundary polygon $\PbdxT$ is simple. \end{lemma} \begin{proof} By definition, if $\xT$ is a t-embedding then $\PbdxT$ must be simple.
+Conversely, by the angle conditions~\eqref{eq:intro:t_imm_angles_int}--\eqref{eq:intro:t_imm_angles_bdry} and the immersion condition~\itemref{intro:t_imm_orientation}, $\xT:\SuppGD\to\C$ is a local homeomorphism (i.e., each point in $\SuppGD$ has an open neighborhood $U$ such that $\xT|_U$ is a homeomorphism onto its image).
+By the argument principle, the cardinality of the preimage of a point $z\in\C$ under $\xT$ equals the winding number of the boundary polygon $\PbdxT$ around $z$.
+It follows that every point inside $\PbdxT$ has a unique preimage, and thus $\xT$ is injective, i.e., a t-embedding.
 See the (last paragraph of the) proof of~\cite[Theorem~4.1]{CLR2} for a similar argument. \end{proof}